Carexo/event-net/README.md

 ## How to run

+1. Copy `.env.example` as `.env` and change values if needed.

+2. Run command in the app's root folder:

 > [!WARNING]
 > You have to had installed docker

-Run command in the app's root folder:

 ```
 docker compose up
 ```

-To auto reload after file change:
+Or to auto reload after file change:

 ```
 docker compose up --watch